Zabiha Halal is known to be a chicken processor. Are your beef products also certified Halal?

 Who is your Halal certifier?

-Zabiha Halal is approved by IFANCA (Islamic Food and Nutrition Council of America) and IFANCC (Islamic Food and Nutrition Council of Canada) and is also endorsed by many other Imams and Islamic organizations such as Dr. Mohammad Iqbal Alnadvi of Sharia Consulting Services, Fiqh Council of North America, Imam Hamid Slimi of Syeda Khadijah Centre, The Islamic Centre of Canada, Association Musulmane des Commerces Des Viandes Halal-Quebec, Canada, Masjid Istiqlal-Indonesia, the United Arab Emirates Municipalities, and many other well-known Muslim organizations around the world.
+Zabiha Halal is certified Halal by IFANCA (Islamic Food and Nutrition Council of America), IFANCC (Islamic Food and Nutrition Council of Canada) as well as HMO (Halal Monitoring Organization).
+We are also endorsed by many other Imams and Islamic organizations such as Dr. Mohammad Iqbal Alnadvi of Sharia Consulting Services, Fiqh Council of North America, Imam Hamid Slimi of Syeda Khadijah Centre, The Islamic Centre of Canada, Association Musulmane des Commerces Des Viandes Halal-Quebec, Canada, Masjid Istiqlal-Indonesia, the United Arab Emirates Municipalities, and many other well-known Muslim organizations around the world.
 We are also member of International Halal Integrity Alliance.
 We strictly adhere to Halal requirements for both our slaughter process as well as our ingredients, to ensure that our Zabiha Halal products are 100% Halal.
 We continuously invite Imams and religious scholars to visit our plant and witness our process, and welcome suggestions and recommendations that help us improve this process.

 How do you slaughter chickens at Zabiha Halal?
 Is it manual or machine?